 She has grown her studio from less than 100 students to nearly 600 by stressing technique and showmanship with a measure of love and discipline to each student.
-We have 10 fabulous employees who help us achieve our goals.
+We have 10 fabulous employees who help us continue our dream.

-For dancers who need help paying dance tuition, buying leotards and shoes, or any other dance related expenses; Becky’s has two scholarship programs.
-The first is “The Chance to Dance” Foundation which helps upper level ballet students with their needs.
-This is supported by an annual performance at The Marathon Center for the Performing Arts which is put on by professional dancers and our highest level ballet students.
+“The Chance to Dance” Foundation helps upper level ballet students with their needs.
+This is for dancers who need help paying dance tuition, buying leotards and shoes and any other dance related expense they may run across.
+This is supported by an annual Chance to Dance performance which is put on by professional dancers and our highest level ballet students.
 Our instructor, Judy Reading, dedicates a lot of time organizing this show so that all proceeds can help her students.

 Generations to Come